Shell raises dividend even as profit drops to 20-year low

 Its fourth-quarter profit was down 87 per cent from a year earlier and below expectations, dragged down by continued weak energy consumption due to the pandemic.

-That would be the second slight increase since Shell slashed its dividend by two-thirds in the first quarter of 2020 in response to the Covid-19 pandemic, the first reduction since World War Two.
+That would be the second slight increase since Shell slashed its dividend by two-thirds in the first quarter of 2020 in response to the Covid-19 pandemic, the first reduction since the second World War.

 Shell’s net debt at the end of the fourth quarter rose about $2 billion on the previous quarter to $75.4 billion, with its gearing – or debt-to-equity ratio – ticking up to 32.3 per cent. – Reuters